 QuickPed vs Evagene: relatedness analysis versus clinical pedigree management

-A respectful comparison of QuickPed — an excellent free academic tool from the University of Oslo — and Evagene, a clinical-grade pedigree management platform.
+A respectful comparison of QuickPed — an excellent free academic tool from the University of Oslo — and Evagene, a pedigree management platform.
 Spoiler: they are largely complementary.

 This article is a careful, factual comparison.
 We are not trying to argue that Evagene replaces QuickPed — it does not, and it is not meant to.
 What we want to do is explain where each tool shines, so you can choose appropriately or use the two together.
-All claims about QuickPed are drawn from the published QuickPed paper, the manual, and the public Shiny deployment as of April 2026.
+All claims about QuickPed are drawn from the published QuickPed paper, the manual, and the public Shiny deployment as of June 2026.

 How the two products position themselves